stjudecloud/university/docs/pecan/methods-data/index.md

 This is the total number of variants (including those with a value of null) for that given gene for the selected diagnosis and/or subtype divided by the gene with the largest variant total (rounded to the nearest 50) for that selected diagnosis and/or subtype.

 **VARIANT PREVALENCE DATA**
 The most prevelant genes are shown based on the rules described above for variant selection and variant origin.
-The legend (Mutation Type) is the same as seen in the oncoprint tab.
+The legend (Mutation Type) is the same variant classes seen in oncoprint.
+View **Glossary of Classes** above to learn more.

 !!!warning
 * Variant prevalence data will not consider the CNV records from DKTK, MAGIC and PCGP.